jonshiach/graphics-notes/_sources/_pages/05_transformations.md

 ## Exercises

 1. Scale the original rectangle so that it is a quarter of the original size and apply translation so that the rectangle moves anti-clockwise around a circle centred at the window centre with radius 0.5 and completes one full rotation every 5 seconds.
-Hint: the co-ordinates of points on a circle centered at $(0,0)$ with radius $r$ can be calculated using $x = r\cos(t)$ and $y = r\sin(t)$ where $t$ is some number.
+Hint: the coordinates of points on a circle centered at $(0,0)$ with radius $r$ can be calculated using $x = r\cos(t)$ and $y = r\sin(t)$ where $t$ is some number.

 <center>
 <video controls muted="true" loop="true" width="400">